 - Diana Diehl, Technical Director and all things that Sparkle / firstname.lastname@example.org

 Editor-in-Chief Thornton Sully has Jack Londoned his way across the globe sleeping with whatever country would have him, and picking up stray stories along with way.
-A litter of dog-eared passports that have taken up residence in his sock drawer are a constant temptation, but, as the founder of A Word with You Press, dedicated to publishing and purveying fine stories, it’s not likely he will stray too far from what will become beach front property if Rick Perry is wrong and Al Gore is right about global warming– our clubhouse in Oceanside, California.
-He is the author of three novels and is on call to review books for The San Diego Union Tribune, and is founder and Director of the 501 (c) 3 non profit Kid Expression.
-Go for a visit to www.kidexpression.org
+A litter of dog-eared passports that have taken up residence in his sock drawer are a constant temptation, but, as the founder in 2009 of A Word with You Press, dedicated to publishing and purveying fine stories, it’s not likely he will stray too far from our new clubhouse in Moscow, Idaho.
+He is the author of three novels and is on call to review books for The San Diego Union Tribune.

 Book & Cover Designer and Chief Illustrator Teri Rider acquired her love of art at an early age and it evolved into a business she is passionate about.
 Her career began as a fine artist, selling her work in galleries and taking a few illustration jobs along the way.
 She discovered her love of publishing when she began illustrating for a well-known publisher of special education material, and authored, illustrated, and collaborated on more than 100 books during her employment there.
 She now owns her own graphic design studio where she offers services to authors as they self-publish their works.
 Her primary interests are illustrating children’s and young adult books and book design for all genres.

 She lives in Vista, California, with her husband and menagerie of dogs, cats, and exotic birds.